roberthowton/academic-kickstart/content/course-hylomorphism/assignments/presentations.md

 # Presentation Format and Questions

 Each presentation must be accompanied by a slide show, which will be submitted to me on the day of the presentation.
-Slide shows should dedicate a slide (or a section of the slide show) to answering each of the following questions:
+Slide shows should dedicate a slide (or a section of the slide show) to answering each of the following questions.

+Additionally, presenters will be asked to share discussion questions---which may or may not be identical to the student's answer to question 5 below---no later than the Tuesday before the Thursday they are scheduled to present

 1. **What is the problem or puzzle the paper addresses?**